Warning! Your browser is extremely outdated and not web standards compliant.

 Jacobson Fellowship

-Graduate students in the Master's of Education program may be eligible for the Jacobson Fellowship, a scholarship of $400 per semester for a student who is enrolled in 3 credits or $800 for a student who is enrolled in 6 or more credits per semester.
+Graduate students in the Master of Education program may be eligible for the Jacobson Fellowship, a scholarship of $400 per semester for a student who is enrolled in 3 credits or $800 for a student who is enrolled in 6 or more credits per semester.
 Recipients must be accepted into the program, have earned an undergraduate cumulative GPA of 3.0 and must be nominated/recommended by a school administrator.
 Renewal for a second year requires a 3.0 GPA in the master's program.
 The nomination deadline is May 1.

 ONLINE NOMINATION FORM